henrikx2/FYS3150/Project3/Report/report.md

 f(r_1',r_2')=\frac{1}{1024}\frac{r_1'^2r_2'^2}{r_{12}'}
 $$

-And with $\alpha'=2$ the $r_i^2$'s would also be absorbed by the weights, and the final integral value would only have to be multiplied with a factor $1/1024$.
-To avoid loss of numerical precision, integration points where the value $r_1'^2+r_2'^2-2r_1'r_2'cos(\beta)<10^{-10}$ do not contribute to the integration sum.
+And with $\alpha'=2$ the $r_i^2$'s will also be absorbed by the weights, and the final integral value is only to be multiplied with a factor $1/1024$ in the end.
+To avoid loss of numerical precision, the integration points where the value

+$$
+r_1'^2+r_2'^2-2r_1'r_2'cos(\beta)<10^{-10}
+$$

+do not contribute to the integration sum.

-The integral is solved using namely this last procedure in the program \texttt{gaussLag.cpp}.
+The integral is solved using namely this last procedure where the whole exponential function is absobed and with $\alpha'=2$.
+This is done in the program \texttt{gaussLag.cpp}.

 ## 2.2 Monte Carlo Integration

-When using Monte Carlo integration, the descreete integration values are defined using a probability distribution.
+When using Monte Carlo integration, the descreete integration values are defined with weights using a probability distribution.
 As long as a sufficient number of psudo-random integration points are chosen, this is supposed to make the numerical approximation of the integral have less error.
 It is the choice of the probability distribution function (PDF) that determines the precision of the Monte Carlo integration.
 A thorough explanation of the Monte Carlo methods can found in the lecture notes [@monteCarlo] of FYS3150.

 ### 2.2.1 Brute force Monte Carlo Integration (MCBF)